vippsas/vipps-developers/faqs/landing-page-faq.md

 lower success rate.

-When the phone's operating system is instructed to open the `fallBack` URL (the result page for the payment) and the Vipps app is installed, the `https://vipps.no?token... [truncated]` URL is recognized by the phone's operating system as "owned" by Vipps.
-Then, instead of opening a browser, the Vipps app is automatically opened.
+When the phone's operating system is instructed to open the `fallBack` URL (the result page for the payment) and our app is installed, the `https://vipps.no?token... [truncated]` URL is recognized by the phone's operating system as "owned" by Vipps MobilePay.
+Then, instead of opening a browser, the Vipps or MobilePay app is automatically opened.
 This is called an *app-switch*.

 However, if the landing page is displayed inside an iframe, the logic above does not work.
 This results in the user gets a bad user experience, and the success rate for